 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
 If more than one school can offer a place, the parent’s highest stated available preference will be allocated.

 To apply for a your child to attend Kingsclere CE Primary School, please click on the link below:

-If the school is oversubscribed, places will be offered in the following priority order.
-Places for applications received after the deadline will be allocated using the same criteria:
+If the school is oversubscribed, places will be offered up to the PAN in the following priority order:

 - Looked after children or children who were previously looked after (see (i) in Definitions).